containerbuildsystem/cachito/README.md

     configuration is required, and the directory must already exist and be writeable.
 The underlying volume must also be available in the API.

+To configure the workers to use a Kerberos keytab for authentication, set the `KRB5_CLIENT_KTNAME` environment variable to the path of the keytab.
+Additional Kerberos configuration can be made in `/etc/krb5.conf`.

 ## Configuring the API

 Custom configuration for the API: